manchumahara/themeboxr/wp-content/plugins/eu-cookies-bar/readme.txt

 ### MAY BE YOU NEED

+[Product Size Chart For WooCommerce](http://bit.ly/woo-checkout-upsell-funnel): A simple but flexible solution to create size chart for your products

+[Checkout Upsell Funnel for WooCommerce](http://bit.ly/woo-checkout-upsell-funnel): Offer product suggestions and smart order bumps on checkout page

+[Cart All In One For WooCommerce](http://bit.ly/woo-cart-all-in-one): All cart features you need in one simple plugin

+[Email Template Customizer for WooCommerce](http://bit.ly/woo-email-template-customizer): Customize WooCommerce emails to make them more beautiful and professional after only several mouse clicks

 [Product Variations Swatches for WooCommerce](http://bit.ly/product-variations-swatches-for-woocommerce): Professional and beautiful colors, buttons, images, variation images and radio variations swatches

 [Dropshipping and Fulfillment for AliExpress and WooCommerce](http://bit.ly/woo-aliexpress-dropshipping): Free dropshipping solution - Transfer data from AliExpress products to WooCommerce effortlessly and fulfill AliExpress orders automatically